JN0V/reversesing/README.md

 - `RECORD_AUDIO` - To record audio from the microphone
 - `MODIFY_AUDIO_SETTINGS` - To adjust audio settings
 - `INTERNET` - For web content loading

+### Permission prompt behavior

+- The microphone permission prompt appears when you tap the `Record` button (first call to `getUserMedia({ audio: true })`).
+- On emulators, ensure microphone passthrough is enabled in AVD settings; otherwise the prompt may not show.
+- If you previously denied the permission, enable it via: App Info → Permissions → Microphone → Allow, then relaunch.

 ## 🌍 Internationalization